mcloughlan/mcloughlan/README.md

 # Welcome to my README!

 My name is **Freddy Mcloughlan**.
 I'm a Computer/Network Engineering & Computer Science student in Australia.
-I love working with hardware and software creating electronics and fun making cool things.
+I love working with hardware and software; creating electronics and making cool things.

 Please check out my Linkedin if you would like to get in contact!